tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 * Nathan Yau has also written about strategies to use when [visualizing incomplete or missing data sets](https://flowingdata.com/2018/01/30/visualizing-incomplete-and-missing-data/).
 * More importantly, what are we saying when our choice is not to include particular data?
 Watch the 2016 Eyeo presentation, [Setting Tangents around a Circle](https://vimeo.com/176869833), from [Josh Begley](https://joshbegley.com/) to learn more.

-## Connect ##
-Want to see the work of others?
-Check out the [Data Murals](https://datatherapy.org/data-mural-gallery/) project led by MIT.
-You can explore the tools and activities used to develop these murals over at [Data Culture](https://databasic.io/en/culture/).

 ## Literature review ##
 Bardzell, S. (2010, April).
 [Feminist HCI: taking stock and outlining an agenda for design](https://pdfs.semanticscholar.org/61f2/408e1b510e5b10617abf947adfb5a35e8646.pdf).
 In Proceedings of the SIGCHI conference on human factors in computing systems (pp. 1301-1310).
 ACM.